Earlier in the book, you learned how you can use repeaters to save keystrokes and perform actions faster. Type

 What does this all mean?
 It means that by taking advantage of

-gn we can operate on the next match by using just a keystroke.
+gn we can operate on the next match using just one keystroke.
 With

 In practice, if we were to follow the same example above using the